ccaprani/genassign/README.md

 ```

 which has no effect on the template other than to identify variables
-used for subsitution of student-specific information as defined in
+used for substitution of student-specific information as defined in
 Moodle worksheet:

 * Student's full name: `\VAR{FullName}`